Who have provinces pegged to receive COVID-19 vaccines in the coming weeks?

 Nunavut has opened vaccinations to anyone 18 and older.

+It is also offering shots to rotational workers coming from Southern Canada.

-The territory expects to finish its vaccine rollout of first and second doses by the end of April.
+The territory had expected to finish its vaccine rollout of first and second doses by the end of April.

 NORTHWEST TERRITORIES

-The Northwest Territories is also providing vaccine to those 18 and older and expects to finish its rollout by the end of April.
+The Northwest Territories is also providing vaccine to those 18 and older and had expected to finish its rollout by the end of April.

+It is similarly offering shots to rotational workers and mine employees coming from southern Canada.

 YUKON